digital-asset/daml-cheat-sheet/_includes/en/Choices.md

 changed.

 ```
 (nonconsuming) choice NameOfChoice : ()
--- optional nonconsuming annotation, name and return type of the choice
+-- optional nonconsuming annotation, name and choice return type
   with
     party1 : Party          -- choice arguments
     party2 : Party
     i : Int
   controller party1, party2 -- parties that can execute this choice
-    do                      -- the update that will
+    do                      -- the update that will be executed
-                            -- be executed
       assert (i == 42)
       create ...
       exercise ...